rayshobby/opensprinkler/OpenSprinkler Controller/software/arduino-code/libraries/README.txt

 The list here documents updates to the OpenSprinkler library.
 Updates to specific programs are documented in each program folder.

 ===============================
+* Oct 22, 2014
+- Check in firmware 2.1.0 source code.
+This firmware is a major upgrade, adding features such as per-station water time, automatic weather-based water time adjustment, auto-detection of time zone and DST.
+For intermediate changes please refer to the development thread at https://github.com/OpenSprinkler/OpenSprinklerGen2.

 * Sep 3, 2014
 - Check in firmware 2.0.9 source code.
 This firmware fixes a major bug in 2.0.8 which causes issues when a SPACE character appears in the station name or location.
 This firmware also refined cache directives in the HTTP headers.